VismaOpenSourceOrg/hackathon/README.md

-# Teamhacker – Visma Hackathon Manager
+# Visma Hackathon Manager

-Teamhacker is a simple application used to register and manage hackathons.
+Visma Hackathon is a simple application used to register and manage hackathons.

 ### Features

 * Sign in using Google OAuth2
 * Register ideas
 * Like/unlike ideas
+* Comment on ideas

 ### Configuration